smithy-security/docs/docs/saas/triggers/artefact.md

 ## Trigger Settings

-When you add the artefact trigger to a workflow, you will get a modal with a form:
+When you add the artefact trigger to a workflow, you will get a popup with a form:

 **Artefact URL**: The HTTP or HTTPS URL of the artefact.
 You can have multiple.
 **Region**: AWS region.